Thailand

 Eligible nationalities

-Citizens of US, UK, EU, Canada, Australia, New Zealand, and many other countries are eligible for visa-free entry.
+Citizens of US, UK, EU countries, Canada, Australia, New Zealand, Japan, and many other countries remain eligible for visa-free entry, though the eligible country list is under review.

 Getting To Thailand